Heredity: Passing Genes from Parent to Child

-In this class, you will learn about how genetic material is inherited.
-We’ll start by learning about how cells
+In this course, you will learn about how genetic material is inherited.
+You'll start by learning about how cells

 mix genes from mom and dad to pass on to the offspring.
-We’ll study dominant and recessive traits and learn
+You'll study dominant and recessive traits and learn

 how they interact with each other with sometimes surprising results.
-We’ll compare the early history of the
+You'll compare the early history of the

 study of heredity with our perspective today and tackle the question of how much of a complex trait, like behavior,